The Great Race: Custom cars

-Both vehicles were first on display at Movie World's Cars of the Stars museum in Buena Park, California until the museum closed in the late 1970s.
+Both vehicles were first on display at Movie World's Cars of the Stars Motor Museum in Buena Park, California until the museum closed in the late 1970s.
 It was located adjacent to the Planes of Fame Museum.
+Also a die cast toy car of the Leslie Special was issued as part of the best-selling TV and movie tie-in series produced by Corgi Toys in the mid-1960s.